-or other authorised person.
-The effect of liquidation is to characterise the insolvent company as a trustee of its own assets to be distributed to creditors in accordance with the statutory scheme prescribed by the Insolvency Act.
-For that purpose, the company's board is displaced as authorised agent of the company by a liquidator.
+a liquidator is required to distribute the proceeds in accordance with the statutory scheme prescribed by the Insolvency Act and the Insolvency Rules.
 Following the end of the liquidation, the company is dissolved.

 The liquidator has statutory powers to act in relation to the company and statutory rights to challenge transactions entered into prior to liquidation.
 Such powers and rights include: